And One discography

-The discography of German synthpop band And One consists of 12 studio albums, 2 live albums, 2 compilation albums, 1 video album, 5 extended plays, 21 singles, and 17 music videos.
+The discography of German synth-pop band And One consists of 12 studio albums, 2 live albums, 2 compilation albums, 1 video album, 5 extended plays, 21 singles, and 17 music videos.
 And One was formed in 1989 by Steve Naghavi and Chris Ruiz, who met at a club in Berlin.
 Their first single, "Metalhammer", was considered a "significant club hit".
 Alex Two joined the group prior to the release of their first album, Anguish, which was released in 1991 by Machinery Records.